 If someone dies having left a will then they would have appointed one or more executors to deal with their affairs after their death.
-If you have agreed to do this for a friend or relative read on:
+If you have agreed to be an executor for a friend or relative you may find this helpful:

 Register the death